-We’re really excited to announce that our press piece about our project with Great Ormond Street Hospital was released today!
+We're really excited to share our project with Great Ormond Street Hospital.

 A new hypnosis training programme for hospital psychologists and psychotherapists working with children reaches completion this week.
 Having learned the skills of using hypnosis techniques with children, these paediatric specialists are now able to begin with the exciting phase of implementing these new skills in their own working environments, and helping the children under their care.